 When it comes to budget models, there is one decisive winner and that is the Numark Mixtrack Pro 3.
-Even though it hardly competes with other DJ controllers and mixers on our top 5 list, it still does an excellent job for a beginner DJ or anybody else who wants to get into the DJ mixing world.
+It does an excellent job for a beginner DJ or anybody else who wants to get into the DJ mixing world.

 The Pro 3 is a successor to a line of not so successful models, where the Pro 1 lacked in the material and sound quality departments and the Pro 2 didn’t quite reach those desired levels as well.

 As they say third time’s the charm which is apparent when taking a look at all the features and high-end quality of the last model of the Mixtrack Pro series

 Now, let’s dive deeper into its features and see what sets it apart from other controllers in this price range.

 Product Overview And Features

 If you want to try mixing tracks or playing with songs and their beats, then the Numark Mixtrack Pro 3 is perhaps your best entry choice.
 It is also ideal for learning as it brings a real DJ controller experience without costing you an arm and a leg.

 This is why the Pro 3 earned so many awards for a budget DJ controller and a beginner friendly model.

 From the get-go, the thing that makes the biggest impression to you is the looks of the model and the material quality all around it.
 The Mixtrack Pro 3 is a bit wider than the previous two versions but at the same time thinner, being slightly over 1 inch thick.